 Historically, habeas corpus was provided as a means to challenge unlawful imprisonment.
 Today, the federal habeas corpus process allows individuals who have been convicted of state crimes to ask federal courts to review their convictions.
 As this process is complex and time-sensitive, consulting a Charleston federal habeas corpus lawyer could be a wise decision.

 Although relief through the federal habeas review process is limited, some people do have legitimate grounds for requesting it.
 In many cases, you must pursue other options for relief before you are entitled to a habeas review.
-A criminal lawyer can examine your situation and determine whether seeking federal habeas corpus review would be beneficial for you.
+A criminal lawyer can examine your situation and determine whether seeking a federal habeas corpus review would be beneficial for you.

-Grounds for Federal Habeas Corpus Claims
+What are the Grounds for Filing a Federal Habeas Corpus Claim?

 Under 28 U.S.C. § 2254, federal courts can review habeas petitions from people who are incarcerated under state law.
 However, the claim must focus on whether the detention of individuals violates the Constitution, laws, or treaties of the United States.
 More specifically, the state court’s decision must have violated established federal law or relied on an unreasonable interpretation of the facts in the case.